ronnytorresmtz/vue.2.5-laravel5.5/README.md

 6. Run npm install
 7. Run composer update
 8. Run npm run dev in the server directory
-9. Run php artisan in the client directory
+9. Run php artisan serve in the client directory
 10. Open the browser an type: http://localhost:8080/
 11. A Vue Welcome Page should be displayed.